frank038/tkpdfreader/README.md

 In the doc folder there are two sample files: the password for the file pdf-password.pdf is password.

-Issue: this program was developped using Python version 3.7.
-With Python version 3.11, this program cannot be launched.
-To solve this issue go into the fitz directory and change the name of the following file from
+Issue: this program was developped using Python version 3.7 and validated with Python version 3.11.
+For python version greater than 3.11 (or also lower), change the name of the following file from
-_fitz.cpython-37m-x86_64-linux-gnu.so
-to
 _fitz.cpython-311-x86_64-linux-gnu.so
+to the correct python version, for example:
+_fitz.cpython-312m-x86_64-linux-gnu.so

 ![My image](https://github.com/frank038/tkpdfreader/blob/master/img1.png)